psresnik/cl_assignments/bigrams_assignment/README.md

 - Tokenizing text
 	- We'll use the spaCy tokenizer
 - Normalizing text
-	- Well use case folding and also a stopword list
+	- We'll use case folding and also a stopword list
 - Extracting potentially useful ngrams
 	- In this assignment we'll focus on bigrams
 - Answering questions like: